5fpro/lita-aws/README.md

 and return json.

+## Customized commands usage

+- `lita-aws` provide customized commands for re-composing json data and formatting output to human-readable response.
+All of these customized command will use `aws ` as command prefix.

+- Here is the exmaple to get cloudwatch data:

 #### Get cloudwatch metric data.

-- lita-aws provide gem-owned command for re-composing json data and formatting output for bot response.
-All of these customized command will use `aws ` as prefix, here is the exmaple to get cloudwatch data.
+- Get EC2 instance memory utilization from Cloudwatch.

 ```
 (lita) aws ec2-memutil {Instance ID} --ago 2d --cal Average --period 300s --profile {profile_name}